pods-framework/pods/readme.txt

 We are also available through our [Live Slack Chat](https://pods.io/chat/) to help our translators get started and to support them on the process.

 == Changelog ==

+= 2.7.31.1 - February 21st, 2024 =

+*Security Release*

+While this release is meant to be as backwards compatible as possible, some aspects of security hardening may require manual intervention by site owners and their developers.
+There were no known reports and no known attempts to take advantage of the issues resolved by this release except where noted.

+Read more about [How access rights work with Pods](https://docs.pods.io/displaying-pods/access-rights-in-pods/) for more details including new filters/snippets that can provide limited access.

+Upgrade now to Pods 3.1 to get the full benefits of the new Access Rights feature with additional customization settings available.

+* Security hardening: Introduced new access checks and additional fine-grained control over dynamic features across any place in Pods that allows embedding content or forms.
+This only applies to usage through Pods Blocks or Shortcodes.
+Using PHP will continue to expect you are handling this on your own unless you pass the appropriate arguments to the corresponding Pods methods. (@sc0ttkclark)
+* Security hardening: Prevent using the Pods Views Block / Shortcode to embed any files outside of the current theme.
+Props to the Nex Team / Wordfence for responsibly reporting this. (@sc0ttkclark)
+* Security hardening: Prevent output of `user_pass`, `user_activation_key`, and `post_password` through Pods dynamic features / PHP.
+These values will be set in Pods references to `****************` if they were not-empty so you can still do conditional checks as normal.
+While Scott was already aware of this in pre-planned security release work, additional props go to the Nex Team / Wordfence for responsibly reporting this too. (@sc0ttkclark)
+* Security hardening: Prevent more unsavory PHP display callbacks from being used with magic tags in addition to those already prevented.
+Props to the Nex Team / Wordfence for responsibly reporting this. (@sc0ttkclark)
+* Security hardening: All SQL fragments used by Dynamic Features are checked for disallowed usage like subqueries. (@sc0ttkclark)
+* Feature: Pods Display > The Display-related Pods Blocks and Shortcodes have additional checks that limit access to content based on the user viewing it.
+For Post Types that are non-public, they must have access to the `read` capability from that post type as a normal user.
+For displaying content from Users, they must have access to `list_users` capability to view that.
+[Read more about how access rights work with Pods](https://docs.pods.io/displaying-pods/access-rights-in-pods/) (@sc0ttkclark)
+* Feature: Pods Forms > The Pods Form Block and Form Shortcode have additional checks that limit access to creating/editing content based on the user submitting the form.
+For Post Types that are non-public, they must have access to the 'create' capability from that post type as a normal user.
+Forms that submit to the Users pod, now require that the submitter must have access to the `create_users` or `edit_users` capability to create or edit that user.
+[Read more about how access rights work with Pods](https://docs.pods.io/displaying-pods/access-rights-in-pods/) (@sc0ttkclark)
+* Feature: Pods Forms > When a user has access to create or edit content through a Pods form for a post type, the `post_content` field is cleaned based on the level of access they have to prevent inserting unintentional shortcodes or blocks. (@sc0ttkclark)

 = 2.7.31 - September 23rd, 2021 =